 During the third quarter of 2013, the Company entered into two fixed-to-variable interest rate swap agreements for the 4.625% Senior Notes due 2020 with an aggregate notional amount of \$600.0 and variable interest rates based on one-month LIBOR plus 2.298% to hedge against changes in the fair value of a portion of the Company's long-term debt.
 These derivative financial instruments are accounted for as fair value hedges of the Senior Notes due 2020 outstanding at that time.
-These interest rate swaps are included in other long-term assets or liabilities, as applicable, and added to the value of the Senior Notes, with an aggregate fair value of \$4.1 at December 31, 2017.
+These interest rate swaps are included in other long-term assets or liabilities, as applicable, and added to the value of the Senior Notes, with an aggregate fair value of (\$3.1) at December 31, 2018.

 The Senior Notes due 2022 bear interest at the rate of 3.75% per annum, payable semi-annually on February 23 and August 23 of each year, commencing February 23, 2013.
-The Senior Notes due 2017 bore interest at the rate 2.20% of per annum from November 19, 2010, which was payable semi-annually on February 23 and August 23.